w3f/Grants-Program/docs/faq.md

 ### When do I get paid?

   Payments are issued once a milestone has been successfully delivered.
 Successful delivery requires that you have submitted the milestone as per our delivery guidelines _and_ that the Grants team has reviewed _and officially accepted_ your submission.
+Payment is made within 14 days after approval.

 ### Can I reuse someone else’s open-source code?